Stardust (2007 film): Visual effects

-The film required 830 visual effects (VFX) shots which were supervised by Peter Chiang and produced by Tim Field.
-Double Negative supervised 350 shots, and other work was shared among six other companies including LipSync Post, Cinesite, The Senate, Baseblack, Machine, and Rushes.
+The film required 830 visual effects (VFX) shots, which were supervised by Peter Chiang and produced by Tim Field.
+Double Negative supervised 350 shots, and other work was shared among six other companies, including LipSync Post, Cinesite, The Senate, Baseblack, Machine, and Rushes.
 Mattes & Miniatures provided miniatures.
-The pirate skyship set was shot against a 360-degree greenscreen and required fully CG backgrounds and digital extending the size and the bow of the ship.
-Some distance shots of the ship were entirely CG.
+The pirate skyship set was shot against a 360-degree greenscreen and required fully computer generated backgrounds and digitally extending the size and the bow of the ship.
+Some distance shots of the ship were entirely computer generated.
 Yvaine required a star glow effect for more than eighty shots.
 Two of the witches required a signature magical effect, Lamia had a green fire effect created using a combination of particle animation and joint-driven soft body ribbons, and Sal had a black smoke effect, created by turning animated geometry into a target-driven fluid simulation.
 The age transformation of Lamia was achieved using a composite of multiple motion control plates, including a pass in the full prosthetic makeup, the transformed youthful Lamia, and a pass where the hair was pulled through a dummy head, played in reverse to give the appearance of hair growing, composited and blended with a procedural glow effect.
 Twenty feet of The Wall was built on location as a practical effect and extended into the distance using digital painting.
 VFX was completed by February 2007.